advanced-stack/py-llm-core/README.md

 ```

-From there, you can further process the overall answer to remove any hallucinations.
+From there, you can further process answers to remove any hallucinations or inconsistencies.

 #### Using the assistants module